Igor Fruman: Arrest

 Fruman and Lev Parnas were arrested on the evening of October 9, 2019, at Dulles International Airport, and charged with planning to direct funds from a foreign government "to U.S. politicians while trying to influence U.S.-Ukraine relations".
 They had one-way tickets to Frankfurt, Germany, and were reported to be going to Vienna, Austria.
 The reason for their arrest was described as a "complex web of financial and political interactions linking diplomacy to alleged violations of campaign finance law."
 The head of the New York's FBI office described the investigation as "about corrupt behavior, deliberate lawbreaking".
 Fruman and Parnas pled not guilty to these charges and to additional charges filed in September 2020.
 Fruman did, however, plead guilty on September 10, 2021, to soliciting a contribution from a foreign national.
 He did not make an agreement to cooperate with the government.
+As part of his plea, he admitted to donating a million dollars he solicited from Andrey Muraviev to Republicans in Nevada, Florida, and other states.
 He was sentenced to one year in prison in January 2022.
+He maintained that he was not aware of the legal prohibition on foreign campaign contributions when he engaged in the donation scheme.

 The 2019 charges also connected Parnas and Fruman to the campaign to oust the United States ambassador to Ukraine, Marie Yovanovitch, from her post and have her recalled.
 This occurred over many months.
 In 2018, the operation included Parnas and Fruman donating funds and pledging further additional moneys to an unnamed Congressman, who was recruited for the "campaign to oust her."
 Some of the funds violated campaign limits.
 The funds were funneled through a shell company, Global Energy Producers.
 Parnas and Fruman were also charged with unlawful campaign contributions.
 Based on campaign finance filings, former congressional Representative Pete Sessions (R-Texas) has been identified as the unnamed Congressman.
 In 2018, as the Chairman of the House Rules Committee, Sessions wrote a letter to Secretary of State Mike Pompeo saying that Yovanovitch should be fired for privately expressing "disdain" for the Trump administration.